kolchfa-aws/project-website/_posts/2022-12-09-aws-sigv4-support-for-clients.md

 ## Setting up the managed service to use fine-grained access control

-Be sure to update your access control to an AWS Identity Access Manager (IAM) role/user.
+Be sure to update your access control type to an AWS Identity Access Manager (IAM) role/user.
 Do not use the master user role.
 In the following image, the IAM role allows access to the specific OpenSearch domain that is selected:

 ![Fine Grained Access Control]({{ site.baseurl }}/assets/media/blog-images/2022-12-09-aws-sigv4-support-for-clients/fine-grained-control.png){: .img-fluid}